Excitable quantum systems: the bosonic avalanche laser: A bosonic avalanche laser

-\emph{Model.}---We consider the generic setup shown in Fig.~\ref{fig:sketch}, where a ladder of $N$ bosonic modes, the gain medium, is coupled to a lasing cavity via a dissipative three-wave mixing process.
+We consider the generic setup shown in Fig.~\ref{fig:sketch}, where a ladder of $N$ bosonic modes, the gain medium, is coupled to a lasing cavity via a dissipative three-wave mixing process.
 We model this system by a master equation of the form

 where $\rho$ is the system density operator, $\mathcal{D}[C]\rho= C\rho C^\dag -(C^\dag C \rho- \rho C^\dag C)/2$, and $\aop_p $ ($\aop^\dag_p $) and $\cop$ ($\cdag$) denote the bosonic annihilation (creation) operators of the ladder modes and the cavity mode, respectively.
 The first term in Eq.~\eqref{eq:Lindblad} describes bosons hopping from mode $p$ to the next lower mode $p+1$, while simultaneously emitting a photon into the cavity.
-This process is purely incoherent and irreversible such that re-absorption events of the form $\mathcal{D}[\adag_p\aop_{p+1}\cop]$ do not occur.
-The photons in the lasing mode decay with a rate $\cavloss$ and, for a steady operation, gain bosons are injected countinuously into mode $p=1$ with rate $\chaingain$ and leave the system through mode $p=N$ with rate $\chainloss$.
-We model both processes by the Lindbladian,
+This process is purely incoherent and irreversible, such that re-absorption events of the form $\mathcal{D}[\adag_p\aop_{p+1}\cop]$ do not occur.
+In Sec.~\ref{sec:Implementation} we discuss how, quite generically, such a dissipation process arises from a higher-order coupling to auxiliary bath modes.
+We also describe a more specific implementation of this process with superconducting circuits.

+The photons in the cavity mode decay with a rate $\cavloss$.
+For a steady operation, gain bosons are injected continuously into mode $p=1$ with rate $\chaingain$ and leave the system through mode $p=N$ with rate $\chainloss$.
+We model those processes by the Lindbladians